matpompili/flarum-imgur-upload/README.md

 - uploads the image using only client-side code (without using server/bandwidth resources)
 - allows you to stop using the extension whenever you want.
 Previously uploaded images will stay there forever

-Compared to the extension this repository has been forked from, this extension:
+Compared to the original extension (matpompili/flarum-imgur-uplad), this extension:

 - doesn't resize/change orientation of images.
 The raw file is uploaded to Imgur
 - supports paste from clipboard
+- has been rewritten to use Flarum components
+- supports beta 8
+- has a more polished UI

 ## Install